 - Organise pest control for the home, particularly if you park your car inside of the garage.
 Trust your local and professional Flick Anticimex team!

-- Not eating inside your car may be an unrealistic tip for some people, so regularly clean the inside of your car with a vacuum and anti-bacterial wipes/spray.
+- Not eating inside your car may not be an option for some people, so regularly clean the inside of your car with a vacuum and anti-bacterial wipes/spray.

 - Watch where you park your car.
-Avoid parking near thick shrubbery or generally leaving your car outside (unless the pest issue arose from inside your garage/carport).
+Avoid where possible parking near thick shrubbery or leaving your vehicle in one spot for long periods.
+This reduces the likelihood of pests relocating from their nesting sites to your vehicle.

 Take action now and put these pest control tips into practice.
-Just remember that even the best DIY pest prevention efforts can have flaws and be affected by uncontrollable environmental factors.
 Receive peace of mind with residential pest control treatments by calling your local Flick Anticimex office on 13 14 40.
 We are experienced at treating everything from your home to your RV or campervan!

 About Flick Anticimex